ORESoftware/domain-haven/readme.md

 # Domain-Haven

+### Caveat

+Works on Node.js version before 12.
+Currently not working on Node.js version 12.

+## About

 This is an awesome module for using Node.js domains to capture runtime errors and <br>
 pin errors / exceptions / unhandled-rejections to a particular request/response.